 When you lease from Mitchell Historic Properties, you’ll enjoy an impeccably restored property with a generous dose of historic charm, in addition to exceptional proximity to the city’s downtown district.

 Mitchell Historic Properties oversees Galveston properties owned by the George and Cynthia Mitchell family.
-These properties include three hotels, fourteen historic buildings, two parks, a parking garage, and the Pier 21 complex all located in Galveston’s Downtown area.
+These properties include one hotel, fourteen historic buildings, two parks, and a parking garage, all located in Galveston’s Downtown area.

 The family completed an $11 million renovation of the historic Hotel Galvez as part of the hotel’s centennial celebration in 2011.

-The Strand Seaport, encompassing The Strand and adjacent harbor area including Pier 21, includes commercial & residential properties including loft apartments, museums, shops, galleries, hotels, restaurants, nightclubs and offices for any array of professionals.
+The Strand Seaport, encompassing The Strand and adjacent harbor area, includes commercial & residential properties including loft apartments, museums, shops, galleries, hotels, restaurants, nightclubs and offices for any array of professionals.
 This is largely due to the efforts of the Mitchells.

 “The Mitchell family shares a deep appreciation for Galveston’s heritage, and we remain inspired by the vision of my parents.
 The buildings they saved speak to us as much as they did to them.
 My family is firmly dedicated to preserving my parents’ legacy.”